Skip to main content

 Which industries does FileFlo support today?+

-Six anchor industries with editorial depth pages: Trucking & Logistics (FMCSA 49 CFR Part 391), Aviation Part 135 (FAA 14 CFR), Healthcare (CMS 42 CFR Parts 484/418/483 — HHA, Hospice, SNF), Construction (OSHA 29 CFR 1926), Manufacturing (OSHA 29 CFR 1910 + EPA 40 CFR), and State Cannabis (Michigan R 420 live; document layer across METRC states).
-Adjacent verticals (Property Management, Energy, Food Service, Warehousing) have legacy coverage pages with editorial redesigns roadmapped.
+FileFlo leads with two core verticals — Aviation Part 135 (FAA 14 CFR) and Trucking & Logistics (FMCSA 49 CFR Part 391) — each with the deepest editorial depth page, CFR matrix, and audit-binder export.
+It also fully supports Healthcare (CMS 42 CFR Parts 484/418/483, covering HHA, Hospice, SNF), Construction (OSHA 29 CFR 1926), Manufacturing (OSHA 29 CFR 1910 + EPA 40 CFR), and State Cannabis (Michigan R 420 live; document layer across METRC states).
+Additional verticals (Property Management, Energy, Food Service, Warehousing) have coverage pages as well.

 Can FileFlo handle multiple regulators for one customer?+